Table Of Contents

 You just have to integrate BOMs directly within your system.
 This will enable efficient production planning and material ordering management.

-Implementing the barcode and RFID system has made quick inventory movement recording possible.
+Implementing the barcode and RFID system has enabled quick recording of inventory movements.
 Furthermore, better warehouse operations can help you accomplish two things:

 - Improved accuracy and